How to Import Transactions into Money Pro via CSV

 - You prefer not to link your bank account directly

-If your bank supports Plaid, automatic linking is preferred — it's continuous and requires no manual work.
+If your bank supports Plaid, automatic linking is preferred for dedicated business accounts because it's continuous and requires no manual work.
+For mixed personal accounts, CSV import can be safer because you can filter out personal transactions before anything enters Money Pro.

 Step-by-Step: Import Transactions